-In this seminar we will deliberate on ethical values, both our own and those of others, in multiple contexts, with a view toward making an assessment of the values involved in striving to live for that which is good.
-We will learn about the practice of moral analysis, examine many influential moral theories, such as, Virtue ethics, Deontological ethics, and Utilitarianism, look at many contemporary moral debates in applied ethics, and show the relevancy of ethics across disciplines.
-By the end of the seminar students should be able to identify and analyze their own ethical values as well as apply ethical principles to clarify/resolve a wide range of issues.
-Students may not earn credit for more than one VUSM course at the 400 level.
-Prerequisite: any 300 level VUSM course or transfer student placement.
+In this seminar students will consider ethical values, both their own and those of others, in multiple contexts to assess the values involved in living a good life.
+Students will learn about the practice of moral analysis, examine many influential moral theories, look at many contemporary moral debates in applied ethics, and consider the relevancy of ethics across disciplines Students may not earn credit for more than one VUSM course at the 400 level.
+Prerequisite: any 300-level VUSM course or transfer student placement.